Nafisa Joseph

 Nafisa Joseph (28 March 1978 – 29 July 2004) was an Indian model, video jockey and beauty pageant titleholder.
 She was the winner of Femina Miss India Universe 1997 and was a finalist in the Miss Universe 1997 pageant in Miami Beach.

 Early life and education

 Nafisa Joseph was born on 28 March 1978 in Delhi, and was brought up in Bangalore, Karnataka.
 She was the younger of two daughters born to father Nirmal Joseph, a Malayali and mother Usha Joseph, a Bengali, who was a descendant of Rabindranath Tagore.

-Nafisa studied at Bishop Cotton Girls' School and St. Joseph's College, both at Bangalore.
+Nafisa studied at Bishop Cotton Girls' School and St. Joseph's College, both in Bangalore.

 Career

 Joseph started modelling at age 12 when her neighbour got her an opportunity to model for a Wearhouse ad.
 She was groomed as a model by Prasad Bidapa.
 Joseph was the youngest participant at the Miss India pageant in 1997, which she won.

 Joseph participated in the Miss Universe Pageant at Miami Beach, Florida on 16 May 1997, and was amongst the 10 semifinalists in the pageant.